ikold/Unity-Component-Bind/README.md

 Unity Package that provides automatic binding of component fields in MonoBehaviours.

 ### Setup
-In Unity Package Manager select `Add Package from git URL...` and add following URL
+In Unity Package Manager select `Add Package from git URL...` and add the following URL
 ```sh
 https://github.com/ikold/Unity-Component-Bind.git
 ```

-Adding `[ComponentBind]` attribute to a field will bind it to the component that matches given type.
+Adding `[ComponentBind]` attribute to a field will bind it to the component that matches the given type.

 ```C#
 using ComponentBind;